andrew-johnson-4/andrew-johnson-4/README.md

       * center on (allocate-append-atom base-cstring new-cstring) method
     * STDLIB/default-cons-allocator.lm
       * center on (allocate-cons()) method
+    * page table heads are static globals (how can this be declared in the stdlib modules?)
   * relative imports during build
   * doby based build manager